RobinNogues/my-cv/README.md

 ```

 Now, edit the `.env` file with your email provider's details.
 For Gmail, you would need to create a Google App Password.
+If you don't use the Google SMTP server, you will need to change default server and port in the `EmailSender` instanciation.

 ### 3. Create Local SSL Certificate (for HTTPS)